 Headaches happen.
-The good news is there are several simple things you can do to ease the pain without a trip to the doctor or drugstore.
+The good news is there are several simple things you can do to ease the pain without a trip to the doctor.
 Try these tips and get to feeling better fast.

 If you have a migraine, place a cold pack on your forehead.
-Ice cubes wrapped in a towel, a bag of frozen peas, or even a cold shower may lessen the pain.
-Keep the compress on your head for 15 minutes, then take a break for 15 minutes.
+Ice cubes wrapped in a towel, a bag of frozen vegetables, or even a cold shower may ease the pain.
+Keep the compress on your head for 15 minutes, and then take a break for 15 minutes.

 If you have a tension headache, place a heating pad on your neck or the back of your head.
 If you have a sinus headache, hold a warm cloth to the area that hurts.
 A warm shower might also do the trick.

 Ease Pressure on Your Scalp or Head

 If your ponytail is too tight, it could cause a headache.
 These "external compression headaches" can also be brought on by wearing a hat, headband, or even swimming goggles that are too tight.